VE3XLT/uv-k5-firmware-custom/README.md

 This repository is a fork of [Armel's F4HWN firmware v2.8.1](https://github.com/armel/uv-k5-firmware-custom) which was based on [Egzumer custom firmware](https://github.com/egzumer/uv-k5-firmware-custom) which was a merge of [OneOfEleven custom firmware](https://github.com/OneOfEleven/uv-k5-firmware-custom) and [fagci spectrum analizer](https://github.com/fagci/uv-k5-firmware-fagci-mod/tree/refactor).

 Notable features:
-* FM Broadcast reception and Spectrum Analyser always available--Forever!
+* FM Broadcast reception and Spectrum Analyzer always available--Forever!
 * Menu reorganized slightly to group channel settings together and move more frequently used options near default position.
 * Vox disabled.
 No more accidentally toggling it on.
 * Direct scanlist selection for channels (`F` + `1-3`)
 * Direct scanlist selection while scanning (`0` for No Lists, `1-3` to select a list, `*` to toggle between All Lists and Everything)
-* Spectrum analyser squelch MUCH faster in spectrum mode (need testers to see what I might have broken though!)
+* Spectrum analyzer squelch MUCH faster in spectrum mode (need testers to see what I might have broken though!)
 * Smoother battery % changes, no skipped steps.
 * FM 0.2MHz steps (scanning is twice as fast).
 Make sure to switch to 87.5-108M if you're in the USA!